Electronic Design and Applications Technical Interest Group

 ECE offers its graduate students on-going opportunities to work as Graduate Research Assistants, or Graduate Teaching Assistants.
 Virtually all Ph.D. students receive funding support through research or teaching.

-Electronic Design and Applications faculty and students are engaged in a range of basic and applied research projects, which are supported by a range of governmental and industry sponsors, including Analog Devices, Rockwell International, AT&T, Hewlett-Packard, Texas Instruments, Lockheed-Martin, Boeing, Keithley Instruments, Cypress Semiconductor, the National Science Foundation, the National Security Agency, the National Aeronautics and Space Administration, the Defense Advanced Research Projects Agency and the U.S. Army Research Office.
+Electronic Design and Applications (EDA) faculty and students are engaged in a range of basic and applied research projects supported by governmental and industry sponsors like Analog Devices, AT&T, Hewlett-Packard, Texas Instruments, Lockheed-Martin, Boeing, Linear Technology, Keithley Instruments, Cypress Semiconductor, the National Science Foundation, the National Security Agency, the National Aeronautics and Space Administration, the Defense Advanced Research Projects Agency, and the U.S. Army Research Office.

 Electronic Design and Applications research falls within the following major areas: